gregberns/gregberns.github.io/code/index.md

 layout: default
 ---

-##Summary
+##About Me

-Software developer deeply familiar with the enterprise product development lifecycle, including: development, testing, customer support, and pre-sales.
-Primarily focused on writing great Object Oriented backend .NET code, and have plenty of web experience.
-Developed and supported an enterprise grade product used at 250+ sites worldwide.
+A software developer deeply familiar with the enterprise product development lifecycle, including: development, testing, customer support, and pre-sales.
+Primarily focused on writing great object oriented backend .NET code, and have plenty of web experience.
+Over the last 7 years, developed and supported an enterprise grade product used at 250+ sites worldwide.

 Worked on small team, doing any job needed, to build and support InfoBurst, a niche software platform that distributes hundreds of thousands of Business Intelligence (BI) documents a day, at sites worldwide.
 Servicing enterprise customers, from Fortune 500(Intel, Pfizer, BP) to small businesses and government organizations.